Best Places to Travel in February

 Puerto Rico’s capital is one of the most popular Caribbean destinations, and once you visit, you'll see why.
 Its history, culture, people, food, beaches, and resorts offer everything a visitor could want.
 Well-recovered from the devastating 2017 hurricanes, Puerto Rico is welcoming tourists with renovated hotels and restaurants along with its traditional attractions.
 Old San Juan’s cobblestone streets date back around 500 years, and historic churches, homes, forts, museums, and cafes testify to its history.
 A free trolley makes exploring convenient.
 El Yunque, Puerto Rico’s tropical rainforest (located about an hour from San Juan), is the place for hiking, bathing in natural pools, or just enjoying the scenery and wildlife.
 Puerto Rico’s beaches are ideal for swimming, snorkeling, diving, and surfing.
 The fun doesn’t end at sunset; some would say that’s when it begins, with bars, lounges, restaurants, and clubs serving dinner and the national cocktail — the pina colada.
 Now open again after an extensive renovation, the InterContinental San Juan overlooks Isla Verde beach and boasts a lagoon-style pool, spa, and four restaurants.
 The Wyndham Grand Rio Mar Puerto Rico Golf and Beach Resort offers golf, a casino, a spa, and beachfront pools.
 Other popular hotels to consider for your visit are the new Serafina Beach Hotel, Condado Vanderbilt, and Old San Juan’s Hotel El Convento.

 Hawaii’s smallest inhabited island, Lanai, combines ultra-luxury, rugged countryside, secluded beaches, and fascinating wildlife.
 From November through May, humpback whales visit Lanai’s warm waters to breed and nurse their young before returning to Alaska.
 The whales can often be seen from shore, and tour companies offer excursions to see the huge marine mammals and spinner dolphins.
 Temperatures in the mid-70’s make all types of outdoor activities comfortable — from golf to water sports to off-road exploring.
 You can enjoy the countryside and look for secluded sandy beaches, accessible only via dirt roads.
 Snorkeling, diving, or relaxing poolside are popular activities as well.
 Visit Lanai City for its galleries, shops, and restaurants, and learn about Lanai’s history at the Lanai Culture and Heritage Center.
 Just opened in November 2019, the Four Seasons Lanai at Koele is an all-inclusive wellness retreat set among pine trees and lush foliage.
-Spa treatments, fitness classes, yoga, meditation, meals, beverages, and round-trip flights from Honolulu are included with your stay.
+Spa treatments, fitness classes, yoga, meditation, meals, and beverages are included with your stay.
 Along with the oceanfront Four Seasons Resort Lanai and its spa, golf course, and ocean views, visitors have the choice of two luxurious experiences on the island.